+×

-□ In accordance with the HealthChoices Agreement, all supporting documentation as required on the Checklist of Supporting Documentation for Referrals, including relevant claims, medical records, and other supporting documentation has been downloaded to the appropriate MCO folder on DocuShare.
-All incomplete referrals will be rejected and considered in breach/violation of the requirements listed in the HealthChoices Agreement and noted on the MCO Quarterly Compliance Report.
+□ In accordance with the HealthChoices Agreem nent, all supporting documentation as required on the Checklist of Supporting

+Documentation for Referrals , including relevant cla ims, medical records, and other supporting documentation has been downloaded t

+omplete referrals will be rejected and considered in breach/violation of the t and noted on the MCO Quarterly Compliance Report.

+Submitted By: The state of the s

+Required Fields

+.
+4

+Submit Clear Form